 Could hemp seed oil or CBD oil be the next big trend in acne solutions?

 It is believed that cannabis oil has the ability to inhibit oil production, a major underlying factor in the cause of acne2.

-8. Cannabis Can Moisturize The Skin
+Moisturize The Skin

-Cannabis-infused oil has the perfect balance of nutrients to help prevent or stop the peeling of skin, rough patches and cracks.
+Cannabis-infused oil has the perfect balance of nutrients to help prevent or stop the peeling of the skin, rough patches, and cracks.

-They are currently being used to help people manage pain, inflammation, anxiety, skin conditions and more.
+They are currently being used to help people manage pain, inflammation, anxiety, skin conditions, and more.

 One of the major draws to cannabis topicals is that they do not produce any intoxicating effects when applied, even THC.